Chapter 17 : Meet the Malfoys.

 “So the towel is not an option?”

 I had a long, hot shower, and it was such a relief to warm my frozen limbs and take off my soaking clothes.
 When I hopped out I dried myself off with a fluffy towel and slipped into my pink shirt and my Thursday knickers.
-Then I towelled my hair dry, twisted it up into a messy bun, and prepared my confidence for walking out into a room filled with Scorpius in just a t-shirt the colour of bubblegum.
+Then I towelled my hair dry, twisted it up with my most favourite of scrunchies, and prepared my confidence for walking out into a room filled with Scorpius in just a t-shirt the colour of bubblegum.

 “No zookeeper?”
 I asked, catching sight of Scorp sitting on the bed in a dressing gown the same colour as his towel.
 He glanced up at me, sending a thrill through my chest as his eyes grazed my exposed legs.